Bengal Pro T20 League

-The Bengal Pro T20 League also known as Bengal Pro T20 or BPLT20, is a men's and women's professional Twenty20 cricket league in West Bengal, India.
+The Bengal Pro T20 League, also known as Bengal Pro T20 or BPLT20, is a men's and women's professional Twenty20 cricket league in West Bengal, India.
 It is organised by the Cricket Association of Bengal (CAB) and contested by eight district-based franchise teams.
 It is usually played during post summer season from June to August of every year.

 The format was invented with the expectation that each match would last around three-and-a-half hours.
 The Viacom 18 showed Sports18 TV broadcasts of the competition, while all of the women's matches and some of the men's matches were available to stream for free on JioCinema.

 Almost all matches take place as back-to-back double-headers at the same venue on the same day.
-The venue for Men's was the historic Eden Gardens and the women's played at the Jadvapur University Salt Lake Campus ground, which also hosts First Class Matches.
+The venue for Men's was the historic Eden Gardens, and the women's were played at the Jadvapur University Salt Lake Campus ground, which also hosts First Class Matches.

 History

 The inaugural season was held at the Eden Gardens, Kolkata in 2024, with eight franchises.

-The league will feature top players from the state, including those with IPL and international experience.
-Inspired by the success of the Indian Premier League (IPL), it will offer world-class production quality and broadcast standards.
-The primary aim of the league is to unearth new talent from the state.
+The league will feature players from the state, including those with Indian Premier League (IPL) and international experience.

 The first season of the league was initially planned to be held from 11 June to 28 June 2024.

-The inaugural edition of the league reached a cumulative audience of 150 Million plus through TV, digital-social media and traditional media.
+The inaugural edition of the league reached a cumulative audience of over 150 million through TV, digital-social media, and traditional media.